zacbarton/gnome-shell-extension-hide-dash/README.md

 from the activities overview.

-If you find you dont use the dash or have a smaller screen you can use this extension to allow the windows and application tabs to have a close to full-screen area.
+If you find you dont use the dash or have a smaller screen you can use this extension to hide the dash and allow the windows and application tabs to have a close to full-screen area.

 Installation